 - Relic does this to Dawn of War a lot, given the series' penchant for Sequelitis.

 - Winter Assault presumably ended in an Eldar victory, given how Dark Crusade mentions that the Eldar betrayed the IG and Gorgutz both survived and killed Crull.

 - Dark Crusade's endings were pruned by Dawn of War II (and its novelizations) mentioning that the Blood Ravens beat, at the very least, the Necrons, the Chaos Marines, the Imperial Guard, and as of Retribution, definitely the Eldar.

 - Surprisingly, after Winter Assault, Gorgutz managed to avert this with each of his appearances, with a cutscene showing him deliberately escaping the conflict if he's defeated.
 This opens him up to appearing in any sequel should he be needed, and he's fairly popular.

-- Chaos Rising was confirmed by Retribution that Avitus was the traitor through process of elimination: the traitor had to have fought on Kronus (rules out Thaddeus and the Force Commander), while Tarkus, Cyrus and Martellus appear as playable characters, which means it must have been Avitus.
+- The traitor in Chaos Rising was confirmed by Retribution through process of elimination: the traitor had to have fought on Kronus (rules out Thaddeus and the Force Commander), while Tarkus, Cyrus and Martellus appear as playable characters, which means it must have been Avitus.